-FEMA (2012).
-Improving the Public’s Awareness and Reporting of Suspicious Activity: Key Research Findings from Literature Review, Household Surveys, Focus Groups and Interviews, Federal Emergency Management Agency report P-903.
+- FEMA (2012).
+Improving the Public’s Awareness and Reporting of Suspicious Activity: Key Research Findings from Literature Review, Household Surveys, Focus Groups and Interviews, Federal Emergency Management Agency report P-903

 - Gallagher, M. (2010).
-An Analysis of the Public Reporting to Lothian and Borders Police on Perceived Terrorism-Related Matters after the Glasgow Airport Terrorist Attack in 2007, Journal of Terrorism Research, 1:1, 41–53.
+An Analysis of the Public Reporting to Lothian and Borders Police on Perceived Terrorism-Related Matters after the Glasgow Airport Terrorist Attack in 2007, Journal of Terrorism Research, 1:1, 41–53

-Gill, P., Marchment, Z., Corner, E. & Bouhana, N. (2020).
-Terrorist Decision Making in the Context of Risk, Attack Planning, and Attack Commission, Studies in Conflict & Terrorism, 43:2, 145–160.
+- Gill, P., Marchment, Z., Corner, E. & Bouhana, N. (2020).
+Terrorist Decision Making in the Context of Risk, Attack Planning, and Attack Commission, Studies in Conflict & Terrorism, 43:2, 145–160

-May, M., Shayter, A., Schmick, A., Barron, B., Doherty, M. and Johnson, M. (2018).
-Teaching preschool children to report suspicious packages to adults, Journal of Applied Behavior Analysis, 51, 571–589.
+- May, M., Shayter, A., Schmick, A., Barron, B., Doherty, M. and Johnson, M. (2018).
+Teaching preschool children to report suspicious packages to adults, Journal of Applied Behavior Analysis, 51, 571–589

-Pearce, J.M., Parker, D., Lindekilde, L., Bouhana, N. & Rogers, M.B.
+- Pearce, J.M., Parker, D., Lindekilde, L., Bouhana, N. & Rogers, M.B.
 (2019).
 Encouraging public reporting of suspicious behaviour on rail networks, Policing and Society, DOI: 10.1080/10439463.2019.1607340

-Shiwakoti, N., Wang, H., Jiang, H., & Wang, L. (2019).
-Examining passengers’ perceptions and awareness of emergency wayfinding and procedure in airports, Safety Science, 118, 805–813.
+- Shiwakoti, N., Wang, H., Jiang, H., & Wang, L. (2019).
+Examining passengers’ perceptions and awareness of emergency wayfinding and procedure in airports, Safety Science, 118, 805–813

-As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.